 100% cotton knits can stretch out and return to their original dimensions.
 Colours usually look more subdued and natural.

-Pattern suggestion: Simple Tee by My Handmade Wardrobe, FREE downloadable PDF
+Pattern suggestion: 3 by 3 Tees by My Handmade Wardrobe, PDF download £9.50

 Quilted jersey – usually 2-3 layers bonded together to create a quilted effect.
 Can be made from a combination of fiber contents.

 Slub jersey – has the same properties as single cotton jersey but with a sluby, textured feel and look

 Yarn dyed stripes – yarn is dyed then knitted together in a stripe pattern which shows on both sides of the fabric, can be a variety of competition and weights.